vivykaranja/se-assignment-6-introduction-to-python-vivykaranja/README.md

 Answer the following questions based on your understanding of Python programming.
 Provide detailed explanations and examples where appropriate.

  Questions:

 1. Python Basics:
    - What is Python, and what are some of its key features that make it popular among developers?
-Provide examples of use cases where Python is particularly effective.

-**1. Python Basics:
-   - What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.**
       - Python!
 It's a high-level, interpreted programming language that is in software development and scripting.